Window Options For Every Home

 Lower Energy Bills

-Replacing single-pane windows with Energy Star double-pane units saves the average US home $126 to $465 per year on heating and cooling, per the EPA.
+Replacing single-pane windows with Energy Star double-pane units can save the average US home between $126 and $465 per year on heating and cooling, depending on location.

 Federal Tax Credit